Ingenti/C-project-game-store/README.md

 # hello-world
 Testing repositories

-I'm a second-year student of electrical engineering in Aalto.
+I'm a second-year student of electrical engineering in Aalto, trying out Github for the first time.
+Adding a Basics of C programming course project, to be enhanced and developed further.